evadne/RAPageViewController-Sample/README.md

-# IRPageViewController-Sample
+# RAPageViewController-Sample

-Sample app for [IRPageViewController](https://github.com/iridia/IRPageViewController) with some custom sauce.
+Sample app for [RAPageViewController](https://github.com/evadne/RAPageViewController) with some custom sauce.